-Haydn & Rollett by Richards Partners, New Zealand
+Haydn & Rollett by Richards Partners

 Haydn & Rollett is an Auckland based construction company that has been in business since 1946.
 To coincide with its 70th birthday and in acknowledgement of the broadening of its services beyond just construction, the company worked with graphic design studio Richards Partners to develop a new brand identity that would better communicate who they are today whilst not abandoning their past.
 This included pictograms, iconography, illustrative panels and logotype, and expanded across brochure, stationery, signage and web design.